albertz/commandergenius/readme.txt

 It's designed for 640x480, so if you have smaller screen it will be resized.
 Note: The game enforces horizontal screen orientation, you may open your keyboard and use it for additional keys - the phone will just keep current screen orientation.
-Note that you may use Volume up/down and Camera keys as game inputs - you'll have to redefine them in game keyconfig menu.
-Keys Home, Search and End Call will force application quit, and because of a bug in my SDL implementation application will crash.
-Back key is mapped to Escape, and Menu is mapped to Enter.
-Newer Android phones like HTC Evo have no keyboard at all, so there are just 4 usable keys - Menu, Search, Volume Up and Volume Down (and Escape of course).
+Newer Android phones like HTC Evo have no keyboard at all, on-screen keyboard built into libSDL is available for such devices (it's rather limited yet, only joystick and 7 keys, no text input).
-Because of that the accelerometer is configured to trigger cursor key events.

 This port also supports GL ES + SDL combo - there is GLXGears demo app in project/jni/application/glxgears, remove project/jni/application/src symlink and make new one pointing to glxgears,